‘Painted’ Perfection: Watch Lucky Daye Get Caught By ‘Karma’ [Official Video]

 Poor Lucky.

-In case you haven’t already heard it, the soulful song features lyrics like;
+In case you haven’t already heard it, the soulful song features lyrics like;“I got me a new girl

 Call herself Karma